 Application Due Date for Pitzer Students

 In order for the student’s application to be complete the Adviser Approval, the Adviser Endorsement (for non-approved programs only) and any host institution recommendations must be submitted.
-Although the Office of Study Abroad and International Programs has a one week grace period for Adviser Approvals, Adviser Endorsements and the ISEP Academic References, only complete applications are reviewed.
+Although the Office of Study Abroad and International Programs has a one week grace period for Adviser Endorsements, only complete applications are reviewed.
 Host institutions may not be flexible with their due dates.

 Adviser Approval Form

 An Adviser Approval form signed by the student’s academic adviser is part of the Pitzer College Study Abroad Application.
 Your student should research the available courses and bring the Adviser Approval form to you for discussion and for your signature.
 Students may download the form from their application or use the link below.
 Students are responsible for uploading a completed, signed Adviser Approval form to their study abroad application.

 For students applying to a non-approved program we ask their academic adviser to explain why they believe the non-approved program best meets an essential educational need for their advisee.
 This Adviser Endorsement, a type of recommendation, is requested by your advisee through their study abroad application.
 Your student will enter their confidentiality preference, your name and your email.
 You will receive an email from [email protected] with ‘Recommendation Request’ and your student’s name as part of the subject line.
 The email will include log in instructions and the option of creating a user account.
 We suggest creating a user account to view all such requests in one location.
 Hint: Faculty use the ‘General non-Pitzer login’ to access their account.

 One or more recommendations may be required for Pitzer students applying to study abroad.
 The recommender does not need to be from Pitzer College.